 Circular Living® is a mind & heart set, centered on openness and the discovery into our relationship with the earth.

 As all life on our planet is connected, interdependent, and moves through cycles of life, death and rebirth, I've created the term "Circular Living” and applied it to my lifestyle because it best represents my way of being in the world.
-I like respecting all life on this earth and living holistically--like a circle, like the planet, and closin' the loop.
+I like respecting all life on this earth and living as holistically as I can--like a circle, like the planet, and closin' the loop.
 We are not separate form the earth, yet we have separated ourselves from it.
 Instead of modeling our economy after nature (circular) where everything is able to be safely resumed and turned back into a vital resource, we have chosen a model of extraction, exploitation, pollution, & disposal (linear).
 We rely on the planet for our survival and happiness and have taken so much from the earth without giving much back.
 This is a call to action to change our consumer habits!

 What is Trash?

 I’ve come to define trash as anything that cannot be reused, recycled, and will ultimately end up in the landfill, the ocean, or as a deadly meal for an animal.
 Some trash can be hard to avoid, like receipts, produce stickers or the little pieces of plastic that are used to attach price tags to clothing.
 I used to collect this trash in a mason jar (for about two years) but I no longer do this.
 The jar was a useful accountability and learning tool when I first started reducing my trash footprint; however, it has served it's purpose and was never a full representation of my trash footprint as I go to the doctor, dentist, and occasionally get tattooed.
 Even though I bring all my own jars and reusable bags when shopping (makes a difference!), I'm aware that everything we buy has a trash footprint somewhere up stream.
 We are not separate from the waste associated with our consumer choices.